What is adrenal insufficiency (AI)?

 There are two kinds of AI:

-Primary AI, also called Addison (or Addison's) disease.
+Primary AI, also called Addison's disease.
 In this rare condition, the adrenal glands do not work properly and cannot make enough cortisol (a “stress” hormone).
 Usually, production of aldosterone and androgens (the other hormones made by the adrenal glands) is also low.

 Secondary AI.
 This far more common type of AI results when the pituitary gland, a small gland near the brain, does not signal the adrenal glands to make cortisol.